-Park your car in front of the Bodega Country Store.
-Just across the road up Bodega Lane, you’ll see the St. Teresa of Avila Church (made famous by a 1953 Ansel Adams photograph and later glimpsed briefly on film during The Birds) and the old Potter School House (the setting for much on-screen running, screaming, and pecking during The Birds).
+Just off the highway (up Bodega Lane), you’ll see the St. Teresa of Avila Church, made famous by a 1953 Ansel Adams photograph and later glimpsed briefly on film during The Birds.
+You'll also find the old Potter School House, the setting for much on-screen running, screaming, and pecking during The Birds.

 The two buildings also prettied up the opening credits of Fred Astaire and Petula Clark’s 1968 musical Finian’s Rainbow.
 (Feel free to snap as many pictures as you’d like in front of both buildings, but do note that the Potter School House is now a private residence).

-For lunch, pack up some soups, fresh-baked focaccia, and lobster mac ’n cheese from the Bodega Country Store, or grab a seat at the Casino Bar & Grill just across the street.
+For lunch, grab a seat at the Casino Bar & Grill.
 The locally sourced, ever-changing menu at this roadhouse-style bar may surprise you, but its history shouldn’t: this was the watering hole of choice for Hitchcock’s crew during The Birds’ filming in Bodega.

 Walk of Fame: Travel out to Bodega Head, another famous Birds filming location.
 From Bodega, take Highway 12 to CA-1 and travel through the town of Bodega Bay (more on this location later).
 Turn left on Eastshore Road, a quick right onto Bay Flat Road and continue on Westshore Road until the road dead-ends at a cliff-top parking lot.

-Bodega Head is another famous Birds filming location.
-This area is just as beautiful in our day as it was in Tippi Hedren’s, so get out of the car and take it all in with a walk on one of the headland trails.
-If you’ve brought along lunch from the Bodega Country Store, a cluster of picnic tables makes this the perfect stop for a quick break.
+Bodega Head is just as beautiful in our day as it was in Tippi Hedren’s, so get out of the car and take it all in with a walk on one of the headland trails.
+A cluster of picnic tables makes this the perfect stop for a quick break.

 Stomp the sand off your shoes and hop back in the car to drive further north up CA-1 — and deeper into horror territory.
 About six miles up the coastal road, Schoolhouse Beach welcomed Jennifer Love Hewitt, Sarah Michelle Gellar, Ryan Phillippe, and Freddie Prinze Jr. during a scene in 1997’s I Know What You Did Last Summer.
 But don’t be scared: Any local will tell you this spot’s really more famous for tide pooling than for terror.